 Along the Esplanade in Lakes Entrance is a dual footpath great for walking or riding a bike.
 There are plenty of places to stop and drink along the Esplanade.
 You will also find that there are plenty of grassy areas to stop and have a picnic of fish and chips or a coffee if there is no room in the cafes.

 Toilets are located at the Footbridge.
 Check out the wooden World War 1 memorial sculptures along the way too.

 Can I hire a bike at Lakes Entrance?

 You absolutely can.
 Sometimes, taking your bikes on holiday in Victoria with you isn’t the easiest.
 You can hire bikes at the Venture Out Shop at 347B Esplanade, Lakes Entrance VIC 3909.

 Bike rental will cost you 1 hour, $18, 2 hours, $25, half day, $35, and full day, $50.
 If you have a helmet at home, it’s a good idea to take it with you.

 Griffiths Sea Shell Museum

-If you are looking for an indoor activity then a look at the Griffith Sea Shell Museum is for you.
-Here you can find so many different seashells and some souvenirs from your stay in Lakes Entrance.
+If you are looking for an indoor activity, then looking at the Griffith Sea Shell Museum is for you.
+Here you can find many different seashells and souvenirs from your Lakes Entrance stay.
 There is also a small aquarium out the back for you to have a look at as well.

 How much is entry to Griffiths Sea Shell Museum?